 Erected by Augusta Canal Authority.

 Location.
-33° 33.098′ N, 82° 2.309′ W. Marker is in Martinez, Georgia, in Columbia County.
-Marker can be reached from Evans to Locks Road one mile east of Stevens Creek Road.
-Touch for map.
-Marker is located within Savannah Rapids Regional Park, beside the subject headgates, along the Augusta Canal Trail.
+33° 33′ N, 82° 2.332′ W. Marker is in Martinez, Georgia, in Columbia County.
+Marker can be reached from Evans to Locks Road one mile east of Stevens Creek Road, on the left when traveling east.
+Marker is located within Savannah Rapids Regional Park, beside the walkway at the southeast end Touch for map.
 Marker is at or near this postal address: 3300 Evans to Locks Road, Augusta GA 30907, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-The Old City Locks (about 600 feet away, measured in a direct line); Lt.
-General James Longstreet (1821-1904) (approx. 1.8 miles away in South Carolina); Birthplace of General James Longstreet (approx. 1.8 miles away in South Carolina); Big Stevens Creek Baptist Church (Hardy's) (approx. 3.6 miles Birthplace of General Joseph Wheeler (approx. 4.3 miles away); Samuel Hammond (approx. 4.6 miles away in South Carolina); Joseph Wheeler (approx. 4.8 miles away); Explosion At The Confederate Powder Works (approx. 5.1 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+The Fall Line and Headgates (about 600 feet away, measured in a direct line); Lt.
+General James Longstreet (1821-1904) (approx. 1.8 miles away in South Carolina); Birthplace of General James Longstreet (approx. 1.9 miles away in South Carolina); Big Stevens Creek Baptist Church (Hardy's) (approx. 3.7 miles away in South Carolina); Birthplace of General Joseph Wheeler (approx. 4.2 miles away); Samuel Hammond (approx. 4.6 miles away in South Carolina); Joseph Wheeler (approx. 4.7 miles away); Summerville Cemetery (approx. 5 miles away).

 Credits.
-This page was last revised on February 26, 2018.
-This page originally submitted on February 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 78 times since then.
+This page was last revised on May 30, 2020.
+It was originally submitted on February 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 157 times since then and 32 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on February 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.